MaDHouSe79/mh-vehiclekeyitem/README.md

 # MH-Vehicle Key Item
 - The best Vehicle Key Item for QB-Core Framework
-- The vehicle key will act as an item
+- The vehicle key will act as an item.
--
-- All the keys that were not created by a owner will be deleted.
-- You can buy more keys if you own this vehicle, incase you lost the a key.
-- Look on the map for the Keymaker and get your new vehicle key.
+- the keys wil be deleted when you take or park you vehicle in to the garage.

 # NOTE, DO NOT DO THIS
 - do not leave your keys in your vehicle, if you do this, you can't enter the vehicle,
-- and you can buy a new key by the keymaker.
+- and you can get a new key, if your vehicle is in impound, (don't for get to add the `exports['mh-vehiclekeyitem']:CreateTempKey(vehicle)`)

 # My keys does not work
 - you have to use the key next to the vehicle.